yolateng0/MySearxPluginFirefox/README.md

 - manually

-Manually install your custom search engine from the file https://raw.githubusercontent.com/yolateng0/MySearxPluginFirefox/master/MySearxModel Change the URL for your Searx site.
+  Install your custom search engine from the file https://raw.githubusercontent.com/yolateng0/MySearxPluginFirefox/master/MySearxModel Change the URL for your Searx site.
 Install it in the file "search.json.mozlz4" (https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles)